 Test Backup and Recovery Procedures.

 The most important part of a ransomware security strategy is the use of regular data backups.
 Enterprises should perform these as often as possible, and they should be combined with backup and restore drills.
-Both processes are important, but recovery drills are the only way to know for certain if a backup plan is a good one.
-If a team can recover from a very recent backup, they might not need to pay to get their data back.
+Both processes are important, but recovery drills.
+Both processes are essential, but recovery drills are the only way to know if a backup plan is good.
+If a team can recover from a recent backup, they might not need to pay to regain their data.

 Enhance Powers of Detection.